 Once dry, crush the eggshells into a fine powder or small pieces.
 The finer the texture, the faster they will break down in the soil.

 This home remedy is also best for long-term pH adjustment.
-Therefore, it is important to regularly monitor the soil’s pH over time to ensure it reaches the desired levels.
+Therefore, it is essential to regularly monitor the soil’s pH over time to ensure it reaches the desired levels.

 6. Bone Meal